pan1kt/GamingTweaks/README.md

 `bcdedit /set tscsyncpolicy Legacy` <br/>
 `bcdedit /set x2apicpolicy enable` <br/>

-You can also try playing with `bcdedit /set useplatformtick true`, but most of the time this is not correct.
-Test it.
 If you still see stuttering/problems, you can try changing useplatformtick or HPET (BIOS)

 ## MSI-Mode